noob-hackers/ipdrone/README.md

 * `ls`
 * `python ipdrone.py -v (your victim ip here)`
 ```
-ex:- python ipdrone.py -v 127.0,0.1
+ex:- python ipdrone.py -v 127.0.0.1

-Hurray... you got his location with some more information
+Hurray... you got the location with some more information

 ```
 ## USAGE OPTIONS [Termux] :

 __SCAN__ :
-- From this option you can start tracking ip ocation
+- From this option you can start tracking IP location

-## SCREEN SHOTS [Termux]
+## SCREENSHOTS [Termux]

 <br>
 <p align="center">